api-platform/docs/core/operations.md

 # Operations

 API Platform Core relies on the concept of operations.
 Operations can be applied to a resource exposed by the API.
-From an implementation point of view, an operation is a link between a resource an a route and its related controller.
+From an implementation point of view, an operation is a link between a resource, a route and its related controller.

-API Platform automatically registers typical [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) and describes them in the exposed documentation (Hydra and NelmioApiDoc).
+API Platform automatically registers typical [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations and describes them in the exposed documentation (Hydra and NelmioApiDoc).
 It also creates and registers routes corresponding to these operations in the Symfony routing system (if it is available).